garfieldnate/Personal-Planner/README.md

 Copyright Nathan Glenn, released under the [MIT license](http://choosealicense.com/licenses/apache-2.0/).

 ## TODO
+* Some content lines not showing up
+* Create standard page size, adding crop marks for easy cutting (FedEx Office couldn't cut it without those!)
+* Investigate printing of small text and light gray text
+    - Initial printing at FedEx Office and Office Max both stunk at these
 * ?
 Add entry footers
 * Report various bugs found during the making of this project
     - patch Japanese Holiday module to get rid of warnings;